Tiny, Ontario: History

 Diseases brought by the French in this period had a devastating effect on the Huron-Wendat.
 It is estimated that circa 1600, just prior to European contact, the total population of Wendake was between 20 000 and 25 000 people.
 However, a series of epidemics between 1634 and 1642 reduced the population to about 9000 people.
 Attacks by the Haudenosaunee in 1648 and 1649 dispersed the Wendat people, with most traditionalists joining the Haudenosaunee, while others joined with the related, neighbouring Petun people.
 The remaining Huron-Wendat who followed the missionaries fled to French Territory.

 In the 1700s, as the threat from the Haudenosaunee waned, Ojibwe people began to move back into the area.
 In 1798, the Ojibwe (Chippeway) and the British signed Penetanguishene Bay Purchase turning some of the land which would become Tiny Township over to the British who soon after established a naval base at Penetanguishene.
 A subsequent treaty in 1815, the Lake Simcoe–Lake Huron Purchase turned over the remaining part of the land which would become Tiny Township.

 By the mid-19th century, families from Quebec began moving to the Tiny Township area for the cheap and fertile land to farm.
-The Baldwin Act of 1850 established the Corporation of the United Townships of Tiny and Tay.
-In 1868, the townships were separated through a Simcoe County by-law.
+The Baldwin Act of 1850 established the Corporation of the United Townships of Tiny and Tay on January 1, 1851.
+On January 4, 1869, the townships were separated through a Simcoe County by-law.

+The Town of Penetanguishene separated from Tiny Township on June 29, 1875, followed by the Town of Midland on October 24, 1878.